Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 While Taipei may start to get fairly chilly in December, it surely won’t stop you from visiting any of the main Taipei attractions or night markets.
 Plan your sightseeing according to my Taipei 2 day itinerary.

 By far the best antidote to the cool weather is taking a dip in a thermal hot spring.
 Beitou hot spring is Taipei’s very own hot spring resort, first developed by the Japanese when they colonized Taiwan.
-Read my detailed guide to Beitou to find out the best hot spring spas and hot spring related attractions to explore in Beitou.
+Read my guide to Beitou to find out the best hot spring spas and hot spring related attractions to explore in Beitou.

 Another good way to warm up is by spending an evening enjoying all-you-can-eat hot pot with friends; most places have a two-hour time limit.

-The Shilin Residence Chrysanthemum Show, held in the former residence of Chiang Kai-Shek, continues from November to December 15.
+The Shilin Residence Chrysanthemum Show, held in the former residence of Chiang Kai-Shek, should continue from November to December 15.

 The annual Taipei Marathon usually takes place in mid December, and is a popular event for foreign participants to take part in.
 Recent years have seen over 100,000 runner takes part!

 By December, most of the silvergrass and colorful autumn foliage is gone in and around Taipei; you’ll need to head into the mountains further south in Taiwan for the latter (see below).